 Jerry holds a BA in Post-Production Management at Columbia College Chicago and is a candidate for his Master of Science in Information Management Degree from Dominican University, River Forest.

 Lori Moody is the Digital Asset & Photography Manager at The Digital Archive Group.
 She is responsible for the project management and media preservation activities of each project in the organization.
 Lori has worked on photo digitization, document scanning, and metadata assignments of thousands of photographic negatives and historic documents for the Robert F. Kennedy Foundation, William Wrigley Jr. Archive, Horace Sheffield Jr., Chicago Cubs, and the Chicago White Sox collections.
 Lori was also project lead for the Reyn Spooner Hawaiian fabrics archive, a large format fabric scanning project where she worked closely on the RAW capture and high-level metadata implementation.

 Lori has over ten years of experience in the photography and media industry from managing millions of digital files at independent post-production houses as well as shooting product and portrait photography for commercial use.
 In addition, she has managed large-scale content management systems for e-commerce sites in her past roles and continues to oversee historic heritage, and Fortune 500 media for organizations at The Digital Archive Group.

 Lori has a B.A. in Journalism and Photography from Columbia College Chicago and a Master of Science degree in Information Management & Digital Curation Certification from Dominican University.

-Lori will be managing the digitization of the Obama Presidential Library non-standard records.
 She excels at matching the size and format of the content to be digitized to the best type of equipment, attaining the highest quality.